UNC-Libraries/jquery.xmleditor/README.md

 ### Building the plugin yourself
 If we wish to build the combined jquery.xmleditor.js yourself, you can use the provided rake script.
 With rake installed, simple type "rake" in the root directory of this project.
+Note: You'll need the sprockets gem installed for the rake task to complete properly.

 License Information
 ---------